(page under construction)

 Early on I had considered this art just for my personal use, but by 2013, I started to envisage these works as the driving force behind my project 73 | 75 | 77.
 This is when I considered the possibility of a collection.

 In the latter part of 2013, my partner was living through an incurable cancer.
-One day in his attemtps at joie de vivre he surprised me with a limited edition of a signed publication of Gerhard Richter’s November.
+One day in his attemtps at joie de vivre he surprised me with a limited edition of a hand-signed publication of Gerhard Richter’s November.
 We considered the exising artworks up to that point and I managed to convince my partner to name this art collection afer his name.
 Simon Paul MacFadyen died on the 12th February 2014 at the age of 38.

 Since then, collecting art has taken on a deeper meaning - that of corresponding through life, which for me still links with the project 73 | 75 | 77.
 The latter has become a contemplative work journey on the potential power of retreat and where art can arrest.